 In late April to early May, normal daily GDD accumulations for central Indiana are about 10 GDDs.
 By late July, the normal daily accumulation rises to about 23 GDDs.
 For a typical corn growing season in central Indiana, say from late April to late September, the total seasonal accumulation of GDDs is about 2800 GDDs.
 Historical normal GDD accumulations on a weekly basis for Indiana's nine Crop Reporting Districts are available in Purdue's Corn & Soybean Field Guide, Extension publication # ID-179.
-Daily or monthly normal GDD accumulations for Indiana are also available at the Indiana Climate Page on the Web at http://shadow.agry.purdue.edu/sc.norm-geog.html.
+Daily or monthly normal GDD accumulations for Indiana are also available at the Indiana Climate Page Web site (Scheeringa, 2004).

 Obviously, the ability to calculate daily heat unit accumulations is dependent on your having access to daily maximum and minimum temperatures.
 If you do not have your own max/min recording thermometer, you can guesstimate the daily highs and lows by manually recording the temperatures shortly after sunrise (approximate daily low) and late in the afternoon (approximate daily high).
-Daily temperature data for specific locations are also recorded and reported at the Indiana Climate Page on the Web at http://shadow.agry.purdue.edu/sc.obs-geog.html.